hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/external-client/README.md

 kubectl apply -f hazelcast-cluster.yaml
 ```

-You can check that for each there was a service created and that Hazelcast members formed a cluster.
+You can check that for each Hazelcast Member POD there was a service created and that Hazelcast members formed a cluster.

 ```
 $ kubectl get all